 Yetunde Buraimoh, Esq.

-Yetunde Buraimoh is an associate at Morgan, Brown & Joy, LLP, where she counsels employers in labor and employment law matters related to all aspects of the employer-employee relationship.
+Yetunde Buraimoh is Counsel at Hubspot, where she advises on labor and employment law matters.
 She advises clients on workplace issues such as absence management, performance counseling and decisions about employee separations and severance negotiations.

 She also represents businesses in litigation surrounding restrictive covenants, wage and hour laws, breach of contract, non-competition agreements, labor matters, discrimination, sexual harassment, and retaliation.
 Buraimoh also guides organizations on compliance with the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA) and other state and federal leave laws, and drafts, reviews and updates employee handbooks and policies.